duncanmurray/lsyncd_update/README.md

 lsyncd_update
 =============

 An automatic layncd update tool.
-This tool is used an lsyncd configuration file when new Rackspace Cloud Servers are created that have a predefines metadata key/value pair.
+This tool is used to create an lsyncd configuration file when new Rackspace Cloud Servers are created.
+It uses metadata key/value pairs to determine if a server should be added into the lsyncd configuration file.

 ```
 usage: lsyncd_update.py [-h] [-r region] [-mk key] [-mv value] [-l file] [-t file] [-c file] [-v]